Trump praises Putin for holding back in US-Russia spy dispute

 Putin earlier on Friday said he would not hit back for the U.S. expulsion of 35 suspected Russian spies by President Barack Obama, at least until Trump takes office on Jan.
 20.

 "Great move on delay (by V. Putin) - I always knew he was very smart!"
-Trump wrote on Twitter.
+Trump wrote on Twitter from Florida, where he is on vacation.

 Obama on Thursday ordered the expulsion of the Russians and imposed sanctions on two Russian intelligence agencies over their involvement in hacking political groups in the Nov.
 8 U.S. presidential election.